intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 For more details, you could also see the log and performance by go to `localhost:6006` in your browser and refer to [Log and Visualization](), or view the source code of `quick_start.py` [here](), or refer to [API Guide]().

+## Build your Own Cluster Serving

 ## Configuration
+### Locate Config File
+You may have different approaches to access configuration file of Cluster Serving according to the way you run it.
+Before you run Cluster Serving, you have to find your config file first according to the instructions below and modify it to what your need.
 Your Cluster Serving configuration can all be set in `config.yaml`.

 See an example of `config.yaml` below